-Frankie Bell is the Managing Director of Additive Free Kids and the founder of the Additive Free Marketplace.
+Frankie Bell is the Managing Director of Additive Free Kids.
 Frankie is a food coach, mentor and is one of Australia’s leading activists against additives in food.

 Frankie is a Mum to 5 boys and has personal experience working through the damaging effects of additives to resolve multiple health issues and behavioural problems in her own children.
 It became Frankie’s purpose to help other families achieve the same improvement in their families.